wldyd423/docker-IntelSGX/guardDilemma/u20/test/PROGRESS.md

 7f1b0e5e9000-7f1b0e5ea000 rw-p 00009000 00:41 1814539                    /usr/lib/x86_64-linux-gnu/libsgx_enclave_common.so.1.2.100.3
 ```

-This is from a docker execution within the base linux-sgx repository /linux/installer/docker
+This is from a docker execution witAhin the base linux-sgx repository /linux/installer/docker

 Here I executed docker-compose and docker exec ... /bin/bash into the container looked for the map to find that the base address can be acquired this way.
 (Which is the method used by SnakeGX)